avjacobsen/Watch-Site/README.md

 # Watch-Site
 Restarts IIS websites in the csv config file, if they return anything other than StatusCode 200.

+Utilizes WebAdministration Powershell Module for IIS, which requires elevation.

 It will create a config csv file the first time it's run.
 Edit that file and then you can make an elevated scheduled task to run every so often by running powershell.exe -file Watch-Site.ps1.

 CSV Settings: